Abdinasirsprograms/cardiscover/backend/cardiscover-backend/README.md

 Each of the above objects can have a list of Car objects associated.

-This makes collecting relationship-specific data, (i.e. get all suppliers that have cars with the rate of $13.65 per day), much easier.
+This makes the car object nothing more then a thin veneer over the raw data so you can collect relationship-specific data without too much effort (i.e. get all cars with the rate of $13.65 per day that have supplier primary key of 4).

-Routes:

-`/get-all-cars`

-`/delete-all-cars`

-`/create-car` - requires the following body params:

-    *location: String

-    *brand: String

-    *size: String

-    *model: String

-    *color: String

-    *supplier: String

-    *rate: Float

-    *doLocation: String

-    *puLocation: String

-*Note that all the params are setup as a get-or-create.
-No routes are setup to check before creating.
-You can always delete and recreate a car object

-`/get-car` - requires a request param car ID: integer

-`/book-car` - requires a request param car ID: integer